alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-03-activity-fragment-transitions-part3.md

 ### Which types of `Transition`s can be used?

 There is no definitive rule about which `Transition` types can be used, as long as they are able to properly capture and animate the values that will be changed during the course of the transition.
 For example, if the shared element has a different size or position in either activity, then a `ChangeBounds` transition could be used.
 If that view is also an `ImageView`, then a `ChangeImageTransform` transition should be used.
 If both (or more) of these apply, a `TransitionSet` running all of the chosen transitions in parallel could be used to ensure that all of the properties are animated as the shared element moves into place.
-As we did with window content transitions, let's investigate what happens under-the-hood when an Activity Transition is occurs and a shared element transition is about to be run:
+As we did with content transitions, let's investigate what happens under-the-hood when an Activity Transition is occurs and a shared element transition is about to be run:

 1. `A` calls `startActivity()`.
     * `A`'s shared element exit transition captures start values for the shared elements in `A`.